dotnet/machinelearning/README.md

 ## Examples

-Imagine you want to predict the sale price of a house.
-Given a large dataset of information about other houses, including their sale prices, you can use ML.NET to create and evaluate a model.
-Then, you can deploy the model with your app.

-Here's a different example, with code, to train a model to predict sentiment from text samples.
+Here's an example of code to train a model to predict sentiment from text samples.
 (You can see the complete sample [here](https://github.com/dotnet/machinelearning/blob/master/test/Microsoft.ML.Tests/Scenarios/Scenario3_SentimentPrediction.cs)):

 ```C#
 var pipeline = new LearningPipeline();